[Home]

 NNP Pierre NNP Vinken , , CD 61 NNS years JJ old , , ...

 train.txt and test.txt respectively contain data in 0-18 and 22-24.
-Execute "conv.py" to generate the same dataset as in "maximum 2nd order" in my thesis (the number of the features won't be exactly the same because of the changes in end-of-sequence processing.
-Features/training/evaluation data should be output respectively as "features.txt", "train_data.txt", "test_data.txt". features.txt should look like as follows:
+Execute "conv.py" to generate the same dataset as in "maximum 2nd order" in the thesis (the number of features will not be exactly the same because of changes in end-of-sequence processing).
+Features, training data, and evaluation data should be written respectively as "features.txt", "train_data.txt", and "test_data.txt". features.txt should look as follows:

 W-2-1_of_crop .
 W-2-1_of_crop NN W0+1_still-raging_bidding VBG W-2-10_did_a_story NN W-2-10_David_Boren_-LRB- ( W-3-2-1__``_Five VBDtrain_data.txt/test_data.txt should look like as follows: